r4y856/Shoptimiser/README.md

 # Shoptimiser
 Raw source code files for my personal project Shoptimiser - a supermarket scraper and shopping list optimisation program

 This project is currently intended for my own use in optimising my own shopping habits.
-I have added the project to GitHub as a testament to several new skils I have learned, such as:
+I have added the project to GitHub as a testament to several new data analytics skils I have learned, such as:

 - web scraping
 - advanced file handling